npentrel/vale-mongodb/README.md

    * Specify the absolute path to the `.vale.ini` file for `Vale CLI: Config`.
 The file is in the repo you cloned in `Getting Started`.
    * Set the min alert level to `suggestion` - a lot of the rules are coded as suggestions.
    * Specify the path to your vale installation.
 To find this path run `which vale` in your terminal and copy the path.
+     This path can't include any spaces before or after the path.

 ### Using Vale-Server